Last updated 23 June 2023

 In-text citation |

-(Author of AI model, Year of version used) (OpenAl, 2023) Social media has become an essential and powerful tool for marketing, enabling companies to “reach new audiences and create a loyal following” (OpenAI, 2023; see Appendix A for the full transcript). |
+(Author of AI model, Year of version used) (OpenAl, 2023) Social media has become an essential and powerful tool for marketing, allowing companies to “establish a more personalized connection” with a target audience (OpenAI, 2023; see Appendix A for the full transcript). |

 Reference list |